 Read our full review of ExpressVPN.

-IPVanish also owns all of its physical servers around the world, guaranteeing you speed with unlimited bandwidth and data.
+IPVanish also owns all of its physical servers worldwide, guaranteeing you speed with unlimited bandwidth and no data caps.
 It comes packaged with a no-logs policy and military-grade encryption.
-Users can set how often they want their IP address to change and enable a number of privacy setting including IPv6 leak protection, DNS leak protection, a kill switch, and traffic obfuscation.
+Users can enable some privacy settings including IPv6 leak protection, DNS leak protection, a kill switch, and traffic obfuscation.
 Apps are available for Windows, MacOS, Android, and iOS.